modelon-community/Assimulo/doc/sphinx/source/jmodelica.rst

                         algorithm='AssimuloAlg',
                         options={}):

-A list of the different solver specific parameters can be found in the :doc:`usage` section.
+A list of the different solver specific parameters can be found in the :doc:`solvers` section.
 A more detailed description of the available options and interface between JModelica.org and Assimulo can be found in the JModelica.org users guide.